Robot (Doctor Who): Production

 As the Doctor was transitioning from the third to the fourth incarnations, changes were also occurring in the production department of Doctor Who.
 Barry Letts, who had been the producer since the second Jon Pertwee serial in 1970, was leaving the series, but would stay on to cast the part of the new Doctor as well as produce this debut serial.
 Letts would be succeeded for the next story by Philip Hinchcliffe, who trailed him on this story.

 Terrance Dicks, who had worked on the series as a script editor since 1968, was also leaving, to be replaced by Robert Holmes.
 Holmes had been a writer for the show since season six and penned four stories in Pertwee's era, including Spearhead from Space (1970), the Third Doctor's first serial.
 Though Dicks was leaving as script editor, he would still be involved with the series as an occasional writer.
 Having previously helped write the serials The Seeds of Death and The War Games (both 1969), Dicks would write the first story for the incoming Fourth Doctor.

 The K1 robot costume was designed by one of the series' regular costume designers at the time, James Acheson, and built by sculptor Allister Bowtell.

+Robot opened season 12 with a revised title sequence.
+The designer Bernard Lodge adapted the titles he had devised for the The Time Warrior using slit-scan photography techniques, which had been inspired by Douglas Trumbull's visual effects for the 1968 film 2001: A Space Odyssey.
+Lodge introduced for the first time an image of the Tardis rapidly approaching through a "time tunnel", fading successively to a still image of Tom Baker as the Doctor and to the diamond-shaped programme logo that had been introduced in the previous season, accompanied by Delia Derbyshire's theme music.
+This title sequence remained in use for six years up until the end of season 17 in 1980.